 Now, if you think that animations can change the entire design, you are wrong.
 It is just a part of the big picture.
-Surely, animation can improve the feeling of using an interface, but are just a mini part of the user interaction.
-Animation can settle the path the user is walking on and definitely provide the right understanding, but still you need to work so that the path lead to the right destination and expectation.
+Surely, animation can improve the feeling of using an interface but are just a mini part of the user interaction.
+Animation can settle the path the user is walking on and definitely provide the right understanding, but still, you need to work so that the path leading to the right destination and expectation.

 Role In Interactive Design

 Animation is a great tactic in improving the user experience of a digital product, but it should be kept in mind that not every animation can prove compatible and reform the product.
 In research done by Nokia in the year 2010, the fact that came forward was that the users have mixed feelings when it comes to including animations as a part of transitions.
 Ideal animation was determined by using different speeds and animation curves.

 Animations that are computer-generated are linear in their type whereas the animations that fall in the category of easing are more attractive and natural.
 Nokia in its survey interpreted that the animations which move from slow-to-fast are generally perceived as slow products as such kind of products provided response slower than the normal rate.

 The response a product generates must be quick so as to put across the impression that the product is fast and responsive despite the fact that the path to the destination is slower in the end.
 Users like progression.
 They are likely to wait till the time you hint about the path that comes forward, so the faster you guide them towards that path, the quicker they are captivated to discover it.